 The State Constitution provides that GOB's must be authorized by law and ratified by the voters.
 Generally, the Constitution permits authorization of GOB's only for capital improvements.
 The legal provisions regarding GOB's are contained in Section 8, Article IX of the Alaska Constitution and AS 37.15, the State Bonding Act.
 The amount and timing of a bond sale must be approved by the State Bond Committee.
-There is no statutory limit on the amount of State GOB's that may be authorized. \$110,348,242 in authorized GOB's remain unissued at June 30, 2016.
-The State anticipates issuing up to an additional \$50 million of the remaining authority in the second half of FY 2018.
+There is no statutory limit on the amount of State GOB's that may be authorized. \$110,348,242 in authorized GOB's remain unissued at June 30, 2017.

-As of June 30, 2016 the State had issued GOB's 66 times since statehood, raising over \$3 billion.
+As of June 30, 2017 the State had issued GOB's 66 times since statehood, raising over \$3 billion.
 In addition, the State assumed the outstanding debt of the Territory of Alaska as GOB's of the State.
 In 1959, the Territorial debt was \$2.9 million.
-As of June 30, 2016, the State had \$823.2 million in GOB's outstanding as shown in Table 1.1.
+As of June 30, 2017, the State had \$776.8 million in GOB's outstanding as shown in Table 1.1.

 The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
 The State's strong fiscal position had resulted in the highest credit rating assignments from all three agencies with a November 22, 2010 Moody's Investors Service upgrading of the State to Aaa, the January 5, 2012 Standard & Poor's Financial Services LLC upgrading of the State to AAA, and the January 7, 2013 Fitch Ratings upgrading of the State to AAA.
-Since this peak in credit strength the State has been downgraded four times, beginning with the January 5, 2016 downgrade of the State by Standard & Poor's to AA+, the February 29, 2016 downgrade of the State by Moody's Investors Service to Aa1, the June 14, 2016 downgrade of the State by Fitch Investor's Service to AA+, and the July 25, 2016 downgrade of the State by Moody's Investor Service to Aa2.
-All three of the rating agencies continue to place a negative outlook on the State of Alaska's credit rating indicating a probability of additional negative rating action in the future.
+Since this peak in credit strength the State's general obligation bond rating has been downgraded seven times, beginning with the January 5, 2016 downgrade by Standard & Poor's to AA+, the February 29, 2016 downgrade by Moody's Investors Service to Aa1, the June 14, 2016 downgrade by Fitch Ratings to AA+, the July 25, 2016 downgrade by Moody's Investors Service to Aa2, the July 13, 2017 downgrade by Moody's Investors Service to Aa2, the July 13, 2017 downgrade by Moody's Investors Service to Aa3, the July 18, 2017 downgrade by Standard & Poor's to AA, and the November 2, 2017 downgrade by Fitch Ratings to AA.
+On November 2nd and December 1st of 2017, Fitch Ratings and Moody's Investors Service, respectively, revised their outlook on the State to stable from negative.
+Standard & Poor's continues to place a negative outlook on the State of Alaska's credit rating, indicating a probability of additional negative rating action in the future.